jepersson/P5-enron/final_project/submission_questions.md

                                     / data_df["to_messages"])
 ```

-After the initial clean up described above a descriptive data analysis were
+After the initial clean up described above were finished a descriptive data
+analysis were performed.
+We found that from a total of 145 data points 127 were
+labeled non-POIs and 18 labeled as POIs.
+In total we have 15 features at the
+moment not including the given email features since we will switch out these for
+our new email ratio features instead.
+The new made email features consists of
+86 data points all of them spanning between 0 and 1 since we created them as
+ratios.
+The most heterogeneous features comes from the financial data features
+which ranges from just 16 up to 109 data points depending on which features we
+are looking at.
+However, the financial features differ from our email features
+since non-existing values simply are non-existent (zero) while for the email
+features we are unable to tell if no data really means no occurrences or if it
-performed including a list up of the F-values for each of the remaining 15
+just means no data.
+Further, a list up of the F-values for each of the
-features with respect to the POI label (All existing data given were used for
+remaining 15 features with respect to the POI label (All existing data given
-this calculation).
-Loosely based on the values distribution the below values
+were used for this calculation).
+Loosely based on the values distribution the
-were chosen as input for a SelectKBest function in the later model tuning step
+below values were chosen as input for a SelectKBest function in the later model
-were they will be further evaluated using the exhaustive GridSearchCV evaluation
+tuning step were they will be further evaluated using the exhaustive
-function.
+GridSearchCV evaluation function.

 ```
 # F-values calculated for features with respect to POI.